Hardening always feels like freedom until the door locks behind you.

 Hold that instinct.
 We will come back to it.

 But Pharaoh is enslaved to his own will.
 He is dead in sin, and the dead cannot change their own nature.
 "The mind governed by the flesh is hostile to God; it does not submit to God's law, nor can it do so."
-(Romans 8:7, NIV).
+(Romans 8:7).
 Pharaoh's heart, given to itself, will never break.
 It will never soften.
 It will continue in rebellion forever unless God intervenes—not by creating the rebellion, but by allowing it to reach its full, permanent trajectory.

 The Nature of Divine Hardening